 2. It’s highly-dispersed

-In most government departments, contract management activity is spread throughout the organisation, involving many different people in different roles, at at different distances to the front line.
-Now, that makes a lot of sense – managing contracts is surely most effective by those who are closest to the good or service being delivered?.
-The challenge in reality is that effective contract management requires a level of commercial knowledge about what sits around the ‘delivery point’.
-Full management of the contract life-cycle involves many different parts of any organisation – all of whom simply can not practically be trained in contract management to the level that is needed.
+In many government departments, contract management activity is spread throughout the organisation, involving many different people in different roles, and at different distances to the front line.
+Whilst at one level that makes a lot of sense, and allows contracts to be managed by those close to the point of delivery, the challenge is that effective contract management requires a much broader set of commercial considerations.
 The commercial function is arguably best place to see the bigger picture and influence the commercial levers, but often lacks the business partnering behaviours that can assure effective contract management across an organisation.

 3. It’s complicated

 Effective contract management requires a challenging and quite complex set of skills.
 There may be technical aspects (understanding the detail of supplier performance in the case of a complex IT contract, for example), as well as more generic technical skills such as negotiation and project management.
 A good contract manager also requires a range of softer interpersonal skills: persuasion, listening, tenacity, independence, and the list goes on.
 Good quality contract managers often rely on experience – not on theory – meaning they can be hard to find, or a costly part of the workforce.